simon-kachepa/coding-for_practice/0x06-memory_allocation/README.md

-#### This file contains memory allocation codes for practice purpose
+#### This directory contains memory allocation codes for practice purpose